dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 A <code>Counter</code> is like a regular Python dictionary, with some additional functionality for computing frequencies.
 For instance, you can go through each paragraph and call <a href="https://docs.python.org/3/library/collections.html#collections.Counter.update"><code>update</code></a>.
 After building the <code>Counter</code> on your dataset, <a href="https://docs.python.org/3/library/collections.html#collections.Counter.most_common"><code>most_common</code></a> gives the most frequent items.
 </details>

+Also create some tool that allows you to go back from the integer to the original word token.
+This will only be used in the final part of the assignment, where we use the model to predict the next word.

 **Sanity check**: after creating the vocabulary, make sure that
 - the size of your vocabulary is not greater than the max vocabulary size you specified,
 - the 3 special symbols exist in the vocabulary and that they don't coincide with any real words,
-- that some highly frequent example words (e.g. "the", "and") are included in the vocabulary but that some rare words (e.g. "cuboidal", "epiglottis") are not.
+- some highly frequent example words (e.g. "the", "and") are included in the vocabulary but that some rare words (e.g. "cuboidal", "epiglottis") are not.
+- if you take some test word, you can map it to an integer and then back to the original test word using the inverse mapping.

 ### Encoding the texts and creating training instances